 Your arm will be placed in a sling prior to leaving the operating room.
-You are to remain in your sling 24 hours a day.
-This includes sleeping in your sling.
-Sling use is for 2 weeks.
+When you go home you need to wear the sling for protection, i.e. in a crowded area.
+I usually have patients wear the sling for about 1-2 weeks.
+You can take it off when you are at home in a controlled environment as long as you abide by your restrictions ( see below).
 You can remove the sling to take showers and get dressed.
 Allow the operative arm to dangle at the side and avoid active lifting of the arm.